 - 1 teaspoon vanilla

-- Make crust.
-If your cookies are already crumbs, stir together crumbs, butter, ⅓ cup sugar, and salt.
-Or, grind cookies in the food processor until finely ground; then add sugar, butter, and salt, and process until mixed.
+Using whole cookies: Grind cookies in the food processor until finely ground; then add sugar, butter, and salt, and process until mixed.
 Press into the bottom and about 1 inch up the sides of a greased or buttered 24-centimeter springform pan (about 9.5 inches - yes, mine was this size, but otherwise I'd use a 9-inch pan).
-Set aside.
+Bake for 8-10 minutes at 350F; set aside.

-- Cook 1 cup sugar in a dry, heavy saucepan over medium heat, stirring, until melted and golden.
+Cook 1 cup sugar in a dry, heavy saucepan over medium heat, stirring, until melted and golden.
 This may happen suddenly.
 Cook without stirring until a deep golden, but don't let it burn.
 (This, too, may happen suddenly.)
 Remove from heat and carefully stir in heavy cream.
 The mixture will bubble and the caramel may harden.
-Cook over low heat, stirring constantly, to dissolve the caramel.
+Return to heat and cook on low, stirring constantly, to dissolve the caramel.
 Remove from heat, add the chocolate, and stir until mixture is smooth.
 Stir in yogurt or sour cream.

-- Beat cream cheese with an electric mixer until fluffy.
+Beat cream cheese with an electric mixer until fluffy.
 Scrape down the sides and bottom, then add chocolate mixture on low speed.
 Add eggs one at a time, and then vanilla, scraping down the sides and bottom after each addition.
+Try not to whip in too much air.